Introduction to niche podcast sponsorship revenue

 Note: the current JavaScript keeps the calculation monthly-based.
 The Episodes Per Month field is preserved for planning context and scenario documentation.

-- CPM is in U.S. dollars per 1,000 downloads delivered.
+- CPM is in U.S. dollars per 1,000 downloads delivered to the episode.

 - Affiliate percentage is a planning shortcut, not a conversion model.
 Real affiliate earnings can swing widely based on fit and call-to-action quality.

-- Fallback network revenue is intentionally conservative because real fill rate depends on geography, platform, and ad inventory quality.
+- Fallback network revenue is intentionally conservative because real fill rate depends on geography, platform, and inventory quality.

 | Niche | Typical CPM Range | Common advertiser types | Notes |